sktech730/aws-docdb-secret-rotation/README.md

 AWS account

 ## Usage
+1] Clone the repo

-1] Set the following place holder values in "variables.tf" file as per your account and need.
+2] Set the following place holder values in "variables.tf" file as per your account and need.

     set up networking related values